October 22, 2012

 John Doe v.
 Royal Caribbean Cruises, Ltd. – Part 1

 Motion to Compel

-At Lipcon, Margulies & Winkleman, P.A., our experienced team of maritime lawyers take time to ensure that all of our cases are prepared for trial.
+At Lipcon, Margulies & Winkleman, P.A., our experienced lawyers helping clients with maritime injury cases take time to ensure that all of our cases are prepared for trial.
 In this case involving an injured seafarer in binding arbitration, our lawyers ask the tribunal to compel the production of witness names in order to guarantee that our client is not subject to unfair surprise during trial proceedings.

 INTERNATIONAL CENTER FOR DISPUTE RESOLUTION